Practice Policies & Patient Information

 To support your care and improve the sharing of relevant information to our partner organisations (as above) when they are involved in looking after you, we will share information to other systems.
 You can opt out of this sharing of your records with our partners at anytime if this sharing is based on your consent.

 We may also use external companies to process personal information, such as for archiving purposes.
 These companies are bound by contractual agreements to ensure information is kept confidential and secure.
 All employees and sub-contractors engaged by our practice are asked to sign a confidentiality agreement.
-If a sub-contractor acts as a data processor for Hereford Medical Group an appropriate contract (art 24-28) will be established for the processing of your information.
+If a sub-contractor acts as a data processor for [Practice Name] an appropriate contract (art 24-28) will be established for the processing of your information.

 Sharing your information without consent